 Current and planned pedestrianisation is indicated in green in the Route column, totalling 73% of the proposed route.
 The extent of planned footway works within the next decade are indicated in blue in the Distance column, with the works totalling 58% of the proposed route.
 This includes the new public realm associated with Blackfriars Tideway and the move of the Museum of London to Smithfield, footpath widening of Charterhouse Street, and the repair of the Podium above Beech Street at the Barbican.
 Upon completion of the Museum of London public realm West Smithfield will be pedestrian and there will be only 5 road crossings on the 4.2km loop.

 A running track in the Square Mile will add to the many facilities provided by the City, which collectively make it an appealing location for businesses and their staff, as well as for local schools, residents and visitors.
-In considering the demand for and benefits of the project, Councillors have been looking at examples of urban running tracks at other locations.
+In considering the demand for and benefits of the project, Councillors have been looking at examples of urban running tracks at various locations to add to their experience of their own athletics track at Hampstead Heath.
 These include resin-coated tarmac ‘Fitness Tracks’ installed by Westminster Council in three Embankments Gardens, the Battersea Park Millenium Arena owned by Wandsworth Council, the rooftop running tracks at Old Street and Distaff Lane, EC4V 5JT on the new FT building and synthetic running tracks in Budapest, Dubai, Monaco and Moscow installed by UK company Conica.

 This website includes further details of the SquareMileTrack proposal covering pedestrian congestion, air quality, aesthetics, cost and synthetic rubber versus York stone.
 As of 20th June 2020 there have been two news articles, one in the Evening Standard and the other in the Islington Tribune.